Have you suffered from emotional abuse, psychological abuse, mental abuse, verbal abuse, or sexual abuse?

 The marriage therapist was insightful and understood that Janet’s self-esteem had suffered and was now very low after years of abuse.

-The therapist gave Janet the following four suggestions to help her build her self-esteem, confidence, and help her be more assertive:
+The therapist gave Janet the following four suggestions to help her build her self-esteem, and confidence, and help her be more assertive:

 - Make a list of your positive attributes and your achievements, then review them several times each day.